bryanbraun/bryanbraun.github.io/_posts/2014-05-31-takedown-requests-and-the-right-to-privacy.md

 I get it.
 Memories fade over time, people change, and nobody deserves to have their old selves constantly standing in the way of their future.
 But I think there are better ways to solve those problems than unraveling our fundamental human rights.

-You can find more of my thoughts on the topic here: <http://www.bryanbraun.com/2011/08/21/the-fall-of-internet-privacy>
+You can find more of my thoughts on the topic [here](http://www.bryanbraun.com/2011/08/21/the-fall-of-internet-privacy).